ccoutant/dwarf-locations/005-locations-on-stack.md

 > refer to storage that has the same value), but must write any
 > changed value to all the single locations.

-### Section 2.5.2 Stack Operations [was: 2.5.1.3 Stack Operations]
+### Section 2.5.3 Stack Operations [was: 2.5.2.3 Stack Operations]

-Move the contents of 2.5.1.3 Stack Operations to this new subsection.
+Move the contents of 2.5.2.3 Stack Operations to this new subsection.
 Change the first sentence to:

 > The following operations manipulate the DWARF stack, and may
-> operate on both values and locations.
+> operate on both values and locations.... [remainder of paragraph unchanged]

 Change the second paragraph to: